Low-Income Homeowners Fear Lurking Foreclosures

 BROCKMAN: Diggs is a single mom living with her four sons in a three bedroom row house.
 They live in southwest Washington, D.C.
 Diggs says she's having a tough time, because there used to be two incomes to support her family, and now there's just one: her salary from a social services job.

-Mr. DEAN BAKER (Center for Economic and Policy Research): And oftentimes, that can be true, but the idea that homeownership is an automatic ticket to the middle class is just silly.
+DEAN BAKER: And oftentimes, that can be true, but the idea that homeownership is an automatic ticket to the middle class is just silly.

 BROCKMAN: That's because prices don't always go up, and during the boom, people took out bad mortgages to pay for their homes.
 A sizeable number of homeowners have simply decided to walk away from their homes.
 Almost 20 percent of strategic defaults through much of last year were intentional.
 That's according to a new report by Experian and Oliver Wyman.
 Baker says there are some good reasons for low-income home owners to think about walking away.